 12.6.
 Creating a Model to Correct PurpleAir Measurements#

 First, let’s go over our modeling goals.
 We want to create a model that predicts PM2.5 as accurately as possible.
 To do this, we build a model that adjusts PurpleAir measurements based on AQS measurements.
-We treat the AQS measurements as the true PM2.5 values because they are taken from carefully calibrated instruments and are actively used by the US government for decision-making.
-So, we have reason to trust the AQS PM2.5 values as precise and close to the truth.
+We treat the AQS measurements as the true PM2.5 values because they are taken from carefully calibrated instruments and are actively used by the US government for decision making.
+So we have reason to trust the AQS PM2.5 values as being precise and close to the truth.

-After we build the model that adjusts the PurpleAir measurements using AQS, we then flip the model around and use it to predict the true air quality in the future from PurpleAir measurements when wec don’t have a nearby AQS instrument.
+After we build the model that adjusts the PurpleAir measurements using AQS, we then flip the model around and use it to predict the true air quality in the future from PurpleAir measurements when we don’t have a nearby AQS instrument.
 This is a calibration scenario.
 Since the AQS measurements are close to the truth, we fit the more variable PurpleAir measurements to them; this is the calibration procedure.
-Then, we use the calibration curve to correct future PurpleAir measurements.
-This two-step process is encapsulated in the simple linear model and its flipped form below.
+Then we use the calibration curve to correct future PurpleAir measurements.
+This two-step process is encapsulated in the upcoming simple linear model and its flipped form.

 First, we fit a line to predict a PA measurement from the ground truth, as recorded by an AQS instrument:

-The scatter plot and histograms that we made during our exploratory data analysis suggests that the PurpleAir measurements are more variable, which supports the calibration approach.
-And, we saw that the PurpleAir measurements are about twice as high as the AQS measurements, which suggests that \( m \) may be close to 2 and \(1/m\) close to \( 1/2 \).
+The scatter plot and histograms that we made during our exploratory data analysis suggest that the PurpleAir measurements are more variable, which supports the calibration approach.
+And we saw that the PurpleAir measurements are about twice as high as the AQS measurements, which suggests that \( m \) may be close to 2 and \(1/m\) close to \( 1/2 \).

-Now, let’s fit the model.
-We follow the notion from Chapter 4 and choose a loss function and minimize the average error.
+Now let’s fit the model.
+Following the notion from Chapter 4, we choose a loss function and minimize the average error.
 Recall that a loss function measures how far away our model is from the actual data.
 We use squared loss, which in this case is \( [PA - (b+mAQS)]^2 \).
-And, to fit the model to our data, we minimize the average squared loss over our data,
+And to fit the model to our data, we minimize the average squared loss over our data:

 from sklearn.linear_model import LinearRegression